Way of Working¶

 The team working on the feature will need to arrange / agree their own builds for testing / deployment.

-Merging to master and releasing¶
+Merging to main and releasing¶

 We do not release from a feature branch.
 All release branches are made from